open-contracting/standard/docs/schema/records_reference.md

 ### Compiled release

 The compiled release is the latest version of all the data about a contracting process at the time of the record's publication.
-In other words, it provides a snapshot of the current state of a contracting process at the time of the record's publication.
+In other words, it provides a snapshot of the contracting process at a given point in time.

 The compiled release follows the [release schema](reference), with the exception of any fields on which `"omitWhenMerged": true` is declared.